TayefShiham/House-Collapus/README.md

 **5. Book theatre Tickets for shows.**

-## Plan for project
+## Weekly Plan for project (Week 8-16)
-At first prototype this web app,then use HTML, CSS, Javascript for forntend and Node.js use for backend.I also call a free api for online videos.using javascript for call the api and request client to server and also use for contact form.
+Week 8 : At first prototype this web app.
+Week 9 : then use HTML, CSS, Javascript for frontend and Node.js use for backend.
+Week 10 : call a free api for online videos.using javascript for call the api and request client to server and also use for contact form.
 Because contact form need validatiton.

-December 2nd week backend will be finished
-For Live stream I will use node.js for backend,and all video's data save in mongodb database.using http client call all data from mongodb and show this data in website.
+Week 11 : For Live stream I will use node.js for backend,and all video's data save in mongodb database.
+Week 12 : using http client call all data from mongodb and show this data in website.
 Only the website admin create,update,delete(CRUD Operation) this video.
+Week 12-15 : Plans under construction.
+Week 16 : Final Release.